Pipeline (Unix): Implementation

 A pipeline mechanism is used for inter-process communication using message passing.
 A pipeline is a set of processes chained together by their standard streams, so that the output text of each process (stdout) is passed directly as input (stdin) to the next one.
 The second process is started as the first process is still executing, and they are executed concurrently.
 It is named by analogy to a physical pipeline.
 A key feature of these pipelines is their "hiding of internals".
 This in turn allows for more clarity and simplicity in the system.

 In most Unix-like systems, all processes of a pipeline are started at the same time, with their streams appropriately connected, and managed by the scheduler together with all other processes running on the machine.
 An important aspect of this, setting Unix pipes apart from other pipe implementations, is the concept of buffering: for example a sending program may produce 5000 bytes per second, and a receiving program may only be able to accept 100 bytes per second, but no data is lost.
 Instead, the output of the sending program is held in the buffer.
 When the receiving program is ready to read data, the next program in the pipeline reads from the buffer.
 If the buffer is filled, the sending program is stopped (blocked) until at least some data is removed from the buffer by the receiver.
 In Linux, the size of the buffer is 16 pages, equivalent to 65,536 bytes (64 KiB) on most systems.
-An open source third-party filter called bfr is available to provide larger buffers if required.